 When we talk about the effective range of a bullet, we are talking about the maximum distance the bullet can travel and still have the desired effect on a target.
 What that desired effect looks like depends on what you’re doing.

-The required velocity to punch a hole in a piece of paper or ring a steel plate is one thing.
-The velocity required to produce a devastating wound channel is very different and much higher.
+The velocity required to punch a hole in a piece of paper or ring a steel plate is one thing.
+The energy needed to produce a devastating wound channel is very different and much higher.

 That also had other benefit.
 A lighter weapon and ammunition meant hits were easier to achieve and more ammunition was carried.
 If you have ever studied small unit tactics, more ammunition means more time in contact.